-If you wish to be removed from One Medical Passport’s database for any reason you may contact our Support unit with your name and username.
+If you wish to be removed from One Medical Passport’s database for any reason you may contact our Support team with your name and username.
 Once we have verified your identity we will remove any existing information from our systems.

 Contacting One Medical Passport

-Should you contact us through our Contact form we will contact you by the means you have specified.
+Should you contact us through our contact form we will contact you by the means you have specified.
 We will retain your message for later referral should you ever contact us again.
 Your request may also be used to determine areas of the site that may be enhanced in the future.

 Foreign Language Support

 If a language other than English is selected by the patient the page is translated with Google Translate.
 The page contents are sent to Google, translated, and then returned in the specified language.
 Google does not log any of this text.
-If you are viewing the site in English no information is sent to Google.
+If you are viewing the site in English, no information is sent to Google.

 This policy was last modified on September 14, 2015.